httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 2. If the attribute-value failed to parse as a cookie date, ignore the cookie-av.

+3. Let cookie-age-limit be the maximum age of the cookie (which must be 400 days in the future or sooner, see {{attribute-expires}}).

-3. If the expiry-time is more than 400 days in the future, the user agent MUST set the expiry time to 400 days from the present (34560000 seconds from now).
+4. If the expiry-time is more than cookie-age-limit, the user agent MUST set the expiry time cookie-age-limit in seconds.

-4. If the expiry-time is earlier than the earliest date the user agent can represent, the user agent MAY replace the expiry-time with the earliest representable date.
+5. If the expiry-time is earlier than the earliest date the user agent can represent, the user agent MAY replace the expiry-time with the earliest representable date.

-5. Append an attribute to the cookie-attribute-list with an attribute-name of Expires and an attribute-value of expiry-time.
+6. Append an attribute to the cookie-attribute-list with an attribute-name of Expires and an attribute-value of expiry-time.

 ### The Max-Age Attribute